Yuki23329626/apache-docker/readme.md

-# docker container for apache web server
+# Docker container for apache web server

 ## build

-build the image of apache web server as a container by docker-compose
+build the image of apache as a container by docker-compose

 ```bash
 sh build.sh